 The Trail is the perfect place to relax and unwind as it takes in the peace and tranquillity of the attractive flora, fauna and natural landscapes of the Darling Range and John Forrest National Park.
 Enjoy the pleasures of time with family and friends or complete strangers connecting with nature or simply appreciating the fresh air on E-Bikes.

-While on your journey, take in the romance of the rail era as you discover the history and character of the many charming settlements that evolved alongside the railway line, including Darlington, Parkerville and Mundaring.
+While on your journey, take in the romance of the rail era as you discover the history and character of the many charming settlements that evolved alongside the railway line, including Mount Helena, Parkerville and Mundaring.

 Mount Helena Tavern.